Private Inca Trail 4 Days Hike to Machu Picchu

 Hiking, Camping, Archaeology & Cultural Adventures

-While we expect the tour will run as the itinerary describes to Classic Inca Trail 4 Days.
+While we expect the tour will run as the itinerary describes to Private Inca Trail 4 Days Hike to Machu Picchu.
 Participants should accept that there is the possibility of changes, being necessary liable to local conditions, eg, strikes, natural disasters, these changes might be at the discretion of your travel company.

 Pro 4-season tents in Black Diamond and North Face with Pro Sleeping pads in Therma-Rest and pillows, tents are roomy and cozy designed for 3 people but used only for 2 guests.